Fall Back… to Sleep!

 Create a comfortable environment

 Getting your space just right can really set the tone for falling asleep.
-Make sure your room is dark by covering your windows with drapes or sheets to block out ambient light.
+Make sure your room is dark by covering your windows with drapes to block out ambient light.
 Turn down the thermostat (65°F is recommended)—sleeping in cooler temperatures helps your body stay asleep.

 Still can’t fall asleep?
 Try writing down several things that went well for you that day.
 Shifting your thoughts in a positive direction can interrupt anxious feelings about falling asleep.
 Write the top three things on your to-do list for tomorrow.
 It might help your brain relax knowing that you are prepared to handle tomorrow’s tasks, so you can stop worrying about them!
 For an extra wind down plan, try this Yoga Before Sleep routine with Adriene!
+Finally, use a conscious breathing pattern like square breathing or 5-5-7 breathing to flip your brain from stressed to relaxed.

 Remember, your brain and your body use sleep to download, detox, and recharge for the next day.
 It is one of the best ways to take care of yourself.
 And who doesn’t love a good sleep?